 After the performance, kids are invited to join in the Sugar Plum Parade and explore the scenes backstage.

 Tickets are priced between $29-$99, with prices subject to change.

 - Friday, Nov.
 27: 2:30 p.m.

 - Saturday, Nov.
 28: 2:30 and 7:30 p.m.

 - Sunday, Nov.
 29: 2:30 p.m.

 - Saturday, Dec.
 5: 2:30 and 7:30 p.m.

-See the Metro Parent listing for more on BalletMet Columbus 2012 production of The Nutcracker at the Detroit Opera House.
+Head to the Metro Parent calendar to find all the additional details you need for the 2015 performance of The Nutcracker at the Detroit Opera House.